Cambridge-ICCS/TCTrack/docs/getting-started/index.rst

 This getting started guide is intended for new users of TCTrack to get them up and running as quickly as possible whilst introducing the main concepts.
-More advanced users should consult the full :ref:`api_doc`.
+More advanced users should consult the full :doc:`API documentation`<../api/index>`.

 .. toctree::
    :maxdepth: 3
    :hidden:

-.. _installing:

 Installation
 ------------